hitjethva/A-Complete-Guide-to-HIPAA-Compliance/README.md

 Violating HIPAA standards can lead to breaches, cyberattacks, hefty penalties, and damage to your brand reputation.
 That’s why choosing a reliable, secure, and trustworthy [HIPAA-compliant hosting](https://www.atlantic.net/hipaa-compliant-hosting/) provider is essential!

-Here’s why you should choose Atlantic.Net for HIPAA Compliance:

 #### *Highly Available Infrastructure*

 Atlantic.Net offers highly secure, world-class colocation data centers spread across different locations such as Dallas (USA), Orlando (USA), London (UK), Toronto (Canada), San Francisco (USA), Ashburn (USA), and New York (USA).
-For other countries, you may need a CDN such as CloudFlare.
-These are also SSAE certified and formally audited, making them fully trustworthy.

-We run our HIPAA-compliant infrastructure in these reliable HIPAA-compliant data centers, which are further backed with leading-edge redundant systems, security, power, and optimal temperature/humidity controls.

 Healthcare service providers, SaaS providers, or any applicable service providers can build a robust and secure infrastructure with the Atlantic.Net Cloud Platform.
 And width-intensive businesses can get faster access to data center resources and reliable network performance.
 These HIPAA-compliant data centers can support various hosting requirements, such as e-commerce, compliance hosting, or even implementing stricter security requirements.

 #### *Compliant Hosting Services*

 Atlantic.Net provides multiple hosting services covering managed hosting, cloud, and private virtualization as well as dedicated colocation.
-Our highly available infrastructure can meet the hosting requirements of any size or scale.
-Additionally, clients get round-the-clock technical support from an expert team.

 Atlantic.Net can customize the hosting solution to meet your business-critical objectives.
 The highly available infrastructure at Atlantic.Net is SSAE 18, HITECH, and HIPAA-compliant and is housed in highly secure facilities.
 The data center facilities are all climate-controlled with consistent round-the-clock monitoring and multiple direct connections to the network.
 This ensures high availability, less downtime, and robust data security.